Silloffeld/CMS/README.md

 project explanation :
 this is a laravel backend react + front end cms directly connect to the shop / store page !

+feel free to use this however u want